NWA North American Heavyweight Championship

-The NWA North American Heavyweight Championship was a professional wrestling championship created by the National Wrestling Alliance in 1994 after World Championship Wrestling withdrew from the NWA.
+The NWA North American Heavyweight Championship, also known simply as the NWA North American Championship, was a professional wrestling championship created by the National Wrestling Alliance in 1994 after World Championship Wrestling withdrew from the NWA.
 There were various regional versions of the North American title before the creation of this all-NWA recognised North American championship.
 From 1998 to 2000, the title was the major championship in Music City Wrestling.

 Title history

-Since 1994, there have been forty six total championship reigns.
+From 1994 to 2017, there were forty six total championship reigns.
 Greg Valentine was the inaugural champion.
 The record for most reigns is held by Mike Rapada, who won the title five times.
 The record for longest reign is held by JT Wolfen, who held the belt for 742 days.